dioris-moreno/opensips-mi-client/README.md

 import Client from 'opensips-mi-client';
 ```

-You now are able to connect to the OpenSIPS instance defined in .env and get its version with just a few lines of code:
+Now you are able to connect to the OpenSIPS instance defined in .env and get its version with just a few lines of code:

 ```typescript
 import Client from 'opensips-mi-client';